jwiegley/johnwiegley/drafts/drafts.md

 by Him, in this world and hereafter, to partake of their benefits, to share in their joys, and to obtain a portion of their sustaining grace.
 To each and every one of them you will, no doubt, attain.” — Bahá’u’lláh

 # Text

-Another cause of motivation:

-We move forward with alacrity
-when it stems
-from love of what we’re aiming toward, rather than anger or dislike for what we want to get beyond.
-The latter makes it real,
-but the former makes it worthwhile.

-# Text